amirmasoudsfd/ibm-recommendations/README.md

 ## Project Motivation

 IBM has an online data science community where members can post tutorials, notebooks, articles, and datasets.
-In this project, I will build a recommendation engine based on user behavior and social network data, to surface content most likely to be relevant to a user.
+In this project, I built a recommendation engine based on user behavior and social network data, to surface content most likely to be relevant to a user.
 I analyzed the interactions that users have with articles on the IBM Watson Studio platform and made different recommendation models to recommend new articles to them.
 This project consisted of building various types of recommendation engines such as rank-based, user-user collaborative filtering, and matrix factorization.

 The project is divided into the following sections: